alynes/portfolio/README.md

 # Austin's Portfolio

 This portfolio is a React app written entirely with functional components.
-You will not find one class-based component here, and 3rd party ingredients are kept to a bare minimum.
+You will not find one class-based component here, and 3rd party ingredients are kept to a minimum.

 The two most interesting components are Swipe and Carousel3D.
 <br/>

 Swipe:
 >Makes child elements swipe-able.
 You can utilize React.useEffect() in another component